LandazuriPaul/Codenames/README.md

 - Whose turn is it currently?

-- Randomize teams

-- Dirty version

 - Counter for the time for each turn --> Time restricted games ?

 ### Frontend

+- Fix leaving a room

+- Fix when a number of failed on token expiry

 - Mobile friendly!
 So that the spymasters can be even more discrete! --> Be clear if you need to scroll right